Hegseth censures Sen. Kelly after Democrats' video urging troops to resist unlawful orders

 According to Hegseth, Kelly now has 30 days to submit a response to the proceedings that will decide if he is demoted.
 The decision will be made within 45 days, Hegseth’s post added.

-Huntley noted that Kelly will also have options to appeal the finding both within the military and in federal court.
+Huntley noted that Kelly also will have options to appeal the finding both within the military and in federal court.
+Vokey said a lawsuit in federal court would likely be the more effective course of action for Kelly.

 Kinnard reported from Columbia, S.C.
-Associated Press writer Stephen Groves contributed to this report.
+Associated Press writers Ben Finley and Stephen Groves contributed to this report.